Three things I can think of that would improve my ride photos.

 Moving to the 3.69 million dot 1280 x 960 viewfinders in the Nikon Z5 (0.80 magnification) and Fuji X-T4 (0.77 magnification) I find the Fuji nice but impossible to get the Z5 EVF sharp with dioptric adjuster for my eyesight.
 I experience same with Nikon Z6/Z7 that have identical EVF.

-But at this point I’ve left the realm of compact motorcycle tour camera behind and am holding things big and heavy that I’d never take anywhere.
+But at this point I’ve left the realm of compact motorcycle tour cameras behind and am holding things big and heavy that I’d never take anywhere.
 Why am I even in this section of the shop?

 Some voices of common sense remain.
 A photographer I followed for years Ming Thein wrote how modern camera’s potential has become much greater than ours and a recent piece on Peta Pixel how 30 professional photographers could not accurately pick if 43″ prints were from an APS-C or FF sensor gives perspective.